 Despite the blight and the wet, cold weather, my tomatoes are finally ripening.
 Actually, my biggest threat to the harvest this year has been that all my Guinea hens have been eating them.
 It’s quite annoying.

-1: Take a big sauce pot and put it on the stove.
+1. Take a big sauce pot and place it on the stove.
 Add a thin layer of olive oil.

 When fall and winter come around and you want to eat the sauce, either thaw it in the microwave (after removing the lid, of course) or let it thaw on the countertop.
 I often add butter, hard-boiled eggs, sausage, or ground beef.
 And I always top it with Romano cheese.
 But you can use it in dozens of ways.
 I pretty much guarantee you won’t have any left by the time next summer rolls around.